Murmur pioneers next-gen storytelling.

-The Lost Children is an interactive feature film and live event enabled by technology.
-Created by Murmur partner Mark Harris, the project went through IFP's Narrative Lab and had its world premiere at The Film Society of Lincoln Center.
+Started by Murmur partner Mark Harris, The Hierarchy went through IFP's Narrative Lab and had its world premiere at The Film Society of Lincoln Center.

 The Hierarchy immersive experience breaks the boundaries between traditional film, live theater and game mechanics.
 Audience members are placed in direct contact with the cult itself, and face their own susceptibility to cult indoctrination techniques.

 Participants explore the world of The Lost Children not only through sight and sound, but through touch, scent and taste as well.
 Through direct interaction with cast members and the environment, select audience members are guided into personal experiences and deeper, hidden levels where further secrets are revealed and new questions arise.

 Jets Overhead – What You Really Want